murarisumit/murarisumit.github.io/_posts/2018-07-09-linux-load-average-cpu-measure.md

 The use of the uninterruptible state has since grown in the Linux kernel, and nowadays includes uninterruptible lock primitives.
 If the load average is a measure of demand in terms of running and waiting threads (and not strictly threads wanting hardware resources), then they are still working the way we want them to.

-In this post, I dug up the Linux load average patch from 1993 – which was surprisingly difficult to find – containing the original explanation by the author.
-I also measured stack traces and time in the uninterruptible state using bcc/eBPF on a modern Linux system, and visualized this time as an off-CPU flame graph.
-This visualization provides many examples of uninterruptible sleeps, and can be generated whenever needed to explain unusually high load averages.
-I also proposed other metrics you can use to understand system load in more detail, instead of load averages.

-I'll finish by quoting from a comment at the top of `kernel/sched/loadavg.c` in the Linux source, by scheduler maintainer Peter Zijlstra:
+As original author post this also finishes by quoting from a comment at the top of `kernel/sched/loadavg.c` in the Linux source, by scheduler maintainer Peter Zijlstra:

         This file contains the magic bits required to compute the global loadavg figure.
 Its a silly number but people think its important.
 We go through